coderitual/place/README.md

 ## Features
 Principles which drives this app are as follows:

+##### 🎯 *Direct*
+Promote explicit and co-located code which is easy to delete and move from one place to another.
+The code is direct and specific as it can be.
+No magic!
 ##### 🍆 *No classes*
 Only functional components.
 ##### ❣️ *Hooks*